oo222bs/YARR/README.md

 This project is mostly intended for my personal use (Stephen James) and facilitate my research.

-## Modifcations
+## Modifications

-This is my (Mohit Shridhar) fork of YARR.
-Honestly, I don't understand what exactly is happening in a lot of places, so there a lot of hacks to make it work for my purposes.
-If you are doing simple behavior cloning, you can probably write simpler training and evaluation routines, but YARR might be useful if you also want to do RL.
-Here is a quick summary of my modifcations:

-- Switched from randomly sampling evaluation episodes to deterministic reloading of val/test dataset episodes for one-to-one comparisons across models.
-- Separated training and evaluation routines.
-- Task-uniform replay buffer for multi-task training.
-Each batch has a uniform distribution of tasks.
-- Added cinematic recorder for rollouts.
-- Some other weird hacks to prevent memory leaks.
+This is my (Ozan Özdemir) fork of YARR for XBiT based on Mohit Shridhar's fork.
+Here are my modifcations:

+- _independent_env_runner.py: Made it compatible for RL fine-tuning with different RL algorithms such as REINFORCE, DDPG and PPO
+- rollout_generator.py: Made it compatible for RL fine-tuning with different RL algorithms such as REINFORCE, DDPG and PPO

 ## Install